Biorefinery, Renewable Chemical, and Biobased Product Manufacturing Assistance Program

 What does this program do?

-This program provides loan guarantees up to $250 million to assist in the development, construction, and retrofitting of new and emerging technologies for advanced biofuels, renewable chemicals and biobased products.
+This program provides loan guarantees up to $250 million to assist in the development, construction and retrofitting of new and emerging technologies.
+These technologies are: advanced biofuels, renewable chemicals and biobased products.

 Who may apply for this program?

-Lenders with legal authority, sufficient experience and expertise, and can demonstrate they meet the FDIC definition of “Well Capitalized” at the time of application and issuance of Loan Note Guarantee, including:
+You must have legal authority, experience and expertise and demonstrate that you meet the FDIC definition of “Well Capitalized” at the time of application and issuance of the Loan Note Guarantee, including: